themostclueless/qeaml.github.io/pages/character/AnaSmirna.md

 ## Appearance

-She is an anthropomorphic cat with light gray fur and dark gray hair.
+She is an anthropomorphic cat with light gray fur and dark green hair.
 She is usually seen wearing a dark gray beanie and dark gray hoodie.
 She also has permanent eye bags and oft wears a golden earring.